tus/tus-resumable-upload-protocol/protocol.md

 #### TUS-Resumable

-The `TUS-Resumable` header MUST be sent in every response and request.
+The `TUS-Resumable` header MUST be sent in every response and request except `OPTIONS` requests.
 Its value is a string set to the current version of the used tus resumable upload protocol by the client or server.

 If the client requests the use of a version which is not supported by the server latter one MUST return `412 Precondition Failed` without processing the request